renthraysk/xtorm/README.md

 6. Close expectation block

 If an error occurs in steps 1-4 then the commit will be skipped returning an error "Expectation failed: no_error".
 If the commit fails, then that will return an error.

+## TODO

+- [ ] SELECTs.
+No SELECT support atm.
+- [ ] Save IDs from LAST_INSERT_ID() into session variables so can insert rows into multiple tables in one UoW.
+No protobuf method using mysql's xprotocol for SET instructions so this would have to regular SQL & StmtExecute.
+- [ ] More/better pool implementations.